nadjiel/nadjiel/README.md

 <!-- About section -->
 ## 💁‍♂️ About me

-My name is Daniel de Oliveira Sousa (he/ him), and I'm a 19 years old brazilian developer.
+My name is Daniel de Oliveira (he/ him), and I'm a 21 years old brazilian developer.

-I'm currently graduating in System Analysis and Development at [@IFPB](https://github.com/ifpb).
+I am graduated in System Analysis and Development at [@IFPB](https://github.com/ifpb).

-At the moment I'm focusing on learning the [React Native library](https://reactnative.dev/) and the [Kotlin language](https://kotlinlang.org/).

 I enjoy programming, mainly games (and love playing them too 🤭).
 I also like to watch shows, read, listen to music and take pictures on my free time.

-If you wanna contact me, you can do it through my email, or my LinkedIn.
+If you wanna contact me, you can do it through my email, or my [LinkedIn](https://linkedin.com/in/nadjiel/).
 Both are provided here, on my Github profile page.
+Also, if you like game development content, you can check my game dev [Youtube channel](https://youtube.com/@nayelsousa), which is also on my profile.

 <br/>